 By 1936 pharmacist Merrill G. Christie had purchased the drug store and spruced it up with a paint job and modern signs.
 His business was first known as Christie and Weddle, and he and partner Wilson N. Weddle ran a hardware in the back (1907 Bluff Road) and the pharmacy in front.
 By 1945 Weddle moved on and the hardware only lasted until about 1950.
 Christie offered retail drugs, smokers’ supplies, cosmetics, ice cream, and cherry coke at the soda fountain.
 By this point the railroad tracks had been elevated.
 A Shell gas station sat across the street and a sign guides motorists to turn onto Bluff Road (also known as State Road 37A) to head to Brown County.
 Christie’s Pharmacy was a popular neighborhood destination until the 1960s.
 By the 1970s, the building became a notorious bar named Kings Country Club.
 The biker bar/strip club was owned by Dave Baker and it lasted until the 1980s.

 Oddly the building was then occupied briefly by a church prior to demolition sometime between 1986 and 1991.
 Today the triangle-shaped lot barely seems large enough to have housed a thriving business block that anchored this corner for over 80 years.

-All of us Historic Indianapolis contributors appreciate your comments and memories.
+All of us who contribute to Historic Indianapolis.com appreciate your comments and memories.
 The dates and facts are rather bland without personal memories that breath life into these places, so please feel free to comment below or on Facebook.